AndreaAmico/AndreaAmico.github.io/_posts/2022/2022-10-04-ODE-quarter-car-model.md

     return dydt
 ```

-We finally use scipy to solve the equations and plot the results:
+We finally use scipy to solve the equations and plot the results.
+The generated array `sol.y` will contain the positions and their first derivatives.
+Here, since we are interested in plotting only the position of the wheel and suspended mass we will use `sol.y[0,:]` and `sol.y[2,:]`.

 ```python
 y0 = [road_function(0),0,road_function(0),0]
 dt = 0.01